 There are many opportunities to work on campus.
 The following are some

 - Residence hall desk assistants - Westerlin and Swanson Commons

 - General Office Assistant

 - Centennial Hall Performance Staff

-- Dining Service workers - This includes the dining halls in Westerlin and the
+- Dining Service workers - This includes the dining room in the Center for

 and the Brew by the Slough are staffed with dining service students who have

 been employed by the Dining Service for at least six months.